lewagon/dotfiles/01-Ruby/06-Parsing/01-CSV-Parsing/README.md

 - Work with CSV file input

 In order to read a CSV file and extract its data you can use the `csv` package that comes with ruby standard library.
+The CSV given as an example in `lib/movies.csv` has been created from [IMDB](http://www.imdb.com/boxoffice/alltimegross).

 #### Ruby Standard Library